hiddenasbestos/BinaryTools/readme.md

 **Notes**

-If the file already exceeds the padding size, only a minor error ("FAILED") will be reported.
+* If the file already exceeds the padding size, only a minor error ("FAILED") will be reported.

-If the file specified doesn't exist,
+* If the file specified doesn't exist, it will be created.

-Take care to make backups, or to use only on intermediate files, as the program will overwrite existing files without asking for confirmation.
+* Take care to make backups, or to use only on intermediate files, as the program will overwrite existing files without asking for confirmation.